 Tricks to Extend Growing Seasons

-Outdoors, a cold-weather winter grow will never truly thrive like it will during the normal growing season, which is why growers move their operations indoors for optimum year-long, uninterrupted production.
+Outdoors, a cold-weather cannabis winter grow will never truly thrive like it will during the normal growing season, which is why growers move their operations indoors for optimum year-long, uninterrupted production.
 Growing outdoors, however, can be done productively with some careful planning.
 By head-starting young plants to a decent height (2+ feet) indoors and placing them outside to flower in fall, they will immediately begin to produce buds.

 Careful monitoring of outdoor temperatures during their time outdoors may prove necessary.
 Moving plants indoors overnight if temperatures dip too low would be wise for best results.
 Allowing plants to reach maturity outdoors before harvest will allow a grower to take advantage of natural sunlight during fall and early winter—if weather permits.
 The plants will not reach their full potential, and the harvest will be smaller, but transferring plants head-started indoors to outdoors before harvesting will make an extension of the outdoor growing season possible.